jb-24/minefield/README.md

-# minefield
-simple command line minesweeper clone in java
+# minefield - a simple cli minesweeper clone in java

 ## gameplay instructions
 (assuming the user knows how to play minesweeper)